 To close this part of discussion, it is worth pointing out that the offered account, thanks to the recursive predicate formation, sheds new light on the idea of treating idioms as standard LIs.
 It implements, and formally specifies, the idea that 'idioms are simply stored partial syntactic structures paired with some phonological content, exactly like words' (Bruening 2015:23; see also Marantz 1996 for a cognate approach).
-Indeed, within the present framework it is the same mechanism, viz. raising to v, that yields both [ ${V}$ see] in (33) and the idiomatic [ ${V}$ show the door].
+Indeed, within the present framework it is the same mechanism, viz. raising to v, that yields both [v see] in (33) and the idiomatic [v show the door].
 Viewed from that angle, idioms are computation-wise akin to standard LIs; it is their SM computation that imposes further complexity.
 Nevertheless, the account does not simply overgenerate LIs.
 Indeed, if show the door undergoes incorporation to $v^$ and lexicalization, there must be a reason why show the tree does not.
 There are two arguments.
 First, had such an operation taken place, we would expect show the tree to behave like a head, especially with regard to movement, contrary to the facts.
-Second, there is no convention in English according to which show the tree denotes different situations than those defined for lexicalized show, the and door.
+Second, there is no convention in English according to which show the tree denotes different situations than those defined for lexicalized show, the and tree (i.e. there is no convention such that its meaning cannot be composed from its parts).
 Such an additional $v^$ -layer and the following incorporation would not yield a new meaning.
 Consequently, it would be a superfluous step in derivation, automatically ruled out on economy grounds.